 The food that you’re eating is a good predictor of your future health.
-Take a look in your pantry and fridge – do they contain food that supports a healthy lifestyle or are they filled with food that is having a detrimental effect on your long-term health?
+Take a look in your pantry and fridge – do they contain food that supports a healthy lifestyle or are they filled with poor food choices that are wreaking havoc with your long-term health?

 5 simple tips to improve your health